Managing Personal Access Tokens

 Select Personal Access Tokens from the left menu and select New Token.

-You cannot recover a deleted token, so be sure it’s no longer in use or required before doing so.
+You cannot recover a deleted token, so be sure it’s no longer in use or required before deleting.